NestorToscano/NesTuner/Readme.md

       <li>Filtering</li>
         <ul>
           <li>In order to reduce noise I then passed the amplified signal through a simple RC low pass filter.
 If I were to sample at a rate of 8kHz this means the Nyquist frequency would be 8khz/2 or 4kHz, so I chose a cutoff frequency slightly below this to prevent any aliasing at about 3.5kHz.
 Through circuit analysis, a single-pole RC LPF cutoff frequency can be calculated using the formula f=1/(2*pi*R*C), so I chose a 4.7nF capacitor and a 10k resistor for an approximate 3.4kHz cutoff.  </li>
-          <li>Similarily, I created a high pass filter reversing the resistor and capacitor order targeting a cutoff frequency of 100Hz which led to values of .1muF for the capactior and 15k for the resistor. </li>
+          <li>Similarily, I created a high pass filter reversing the resistor and capacitor order targeting a cutoff frequency of 80hZ which led to values of 20nF for the capactior and 100k for the resistor which was also biased at 1.65V.
+I did notice that using two cascaded filters resulted in my amplifcation being reduced to about 10x or 19dB, however, not filtering out these frequencies created large noise in the adc values from the internals of the circuit. </li>
         </ul>
       <li>Voltage Divider</li>
         <ul>